 Future Cafés

 My personal favorite way to get started is to run a series of Future Cafés.
-It is low risk and can be highly engaging.
+It is a low-risk activity that can be highly engaging.
 Identify:

 - Emerging technologies